 Here, we have a system in that we do not have to pay taxes on any of your winnings or stakes.
 And while this wasn’t always the case, today, this applies to all types of gambling, betting, poker, bingo slots and lotteries.

-In many ways you are still paying tax on gambling it is just this is now put directly onto betting companies in the form of a point of cosumption tax.
+In many ways you are still paying tax on gambling it is just this is now put directly onto betting companies in the form of a point of consumption tax.
 This 21% tax online and 15% in retail shops ultimately gets passed onto the customer through lower value odds and payouts.
-Once you do win money though it has effectively been pre-taxed and so you do not need to worry about paying any further tax at that stage.
+Once you do win though it has effectively been pre-taxed and so you do not need to worry about paying any further tax at that stage.

 History Of Gambling Tax In The UK

 It wasn’t always so rosy for UK punters though.
 From 1960 through 2001, when Gordon Brown abolished gambling tax in that year’s budget, bettors could choose to pay 9% tax on either the stake (keeping it minimal) or their winnings (potentially all or nothing).